nodebox/nodebox.github.io/node/reference/core/index.md

 ---
 * [Frame](/node/reference/core/frame.html): Output the value of the current frame.
 Used for animating ports.
 * [Network](/node/reference/core/network.html): Create an empty subnetwork.
+* [Node](/node/reference/core/node.html): Base node to be extended for custom nodes.